 After restoring, remember to log off - open the menu with your first name and select Log Out.
 This will minimize the chances of malicious people accessing your SugarSync account just by re-opening browser window or closed tab, or by stealing stored cookies.

-SugarSync has only a few configuration options, with some additions that came with version 2.0.9.
+SugarSync has only a few configuration options.
 To access these, open main window, then open Tools menu and click Preferences.

-The Mount SugarSync Drive when starting SugarSync (called Do not mount the SugarSync Drive when SugarSync starts until version 2.0.9) option allows disabling or enabling the SugarSync Drive (letter S by default).
+Open SugarSync Drive tab.
+The Mount SugarSync Drive when starting SugarSync option allows disabling or enabling the SugarSync Drive.
 The check box is ticked by default.

-Another usable option is Upload Speed (moved to the Advanced tab since version 2.0.9) - drag the slider to Low if your data plan has limited upload capacity.
+Another usable option is Upload Speed under Advanced tab - drag the slider to Low if your data plan has limited upload capacity.
 This will allow better internet browsing speed while SugarSync in synchronizing items.
 Default setting here is Medium.

 Connection tab has proxy server configuration options only.